 Once this is done, the below screen appears which shows the status of your refund in the following manner

-||ITR filing processed and refund is credited to your account||Check your bank for the refund received.|
+|Refund issued||ITR filing is processed and a refund is credited to your account||Check your bank for the refund received.|

-||Review the comparison received from IT department if you have claimed refund and file rectified return if required.|
+|No demand No refund||You are neither eligible for any refund nor you are required to pay tax.||Review the comparison received from the IT department if you have claimed a refund and file rectified return if required.|

-||Refund has been accepted by the IT department but was not paid due to error in bank details as bank details are not prevalidated||Please update the correct details on the income tax portal and prevalidate the bank account.
+|Refund failure||The refund has been accepted by the IT department but was not paid due to an error in bank details as bank details are not prevalidated||Please update the correct details on the income tax portal and prevalidate the bank account.
 And raise a refund reissue request|

-||Verify the calculation provided in 143(1) to figure out the mismatch/error.
+|Demand determined||Your tax calculation does not match with that of the IT department and an additional tax has to be paid.||Verify the calculation provided in intimation u/s 143(1) to figure out the mismatch/error.
 In case of error, make a payment to the IT Department within the specified timeline.|

 In case of nil error, file a rectification along with all the supporting information and documents to justify your refund claim.